seananderson/metafolio/inst/ms/ms.md

 maximum productivity (Fig. 2a).
-Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmonid performance [@mccullough1999], our model applies to any environmental tolerance [e.g. tolerance to stream flow volume or changes in snow melt timing, @crozier2008].
+Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmonid performance [@mccullough1999], our model applies to any environmental tolerance [e.g. tolerance to stream flow volume or changes in snow melt timing; @crozier2008].

 We implemented straying as in @cooper1999.
 We arranged the populations in a line and salmon were more likely to stray to streams near their natal stream